jpetazzo/jpetazzo.github.io/_posts/2019-01-22-docker-compose-kubernetes-1-en.markdown

 if we maintain a small number of apps (and/or they are very different from each other), writing custom post-processing scripts suited to every scenario may be a lot of work.
-And even then, it is a good idea to double-check the output of these scripts a number of times, before letting them output YAML that would go straight to production.
+And even then, it's a good idea to double-check the output of these scripts a number of times, before letting them output YAML that would go straight to production.
 This might warrant even more work; more than you might want